Kandy-IO/kandy-distant-vdi/mac/README.md

 DebugPort=9222
 ExecutablePath=/your/path
 SessionOverwrite=false
+CefLogLevel=debug
+VerboseLevel=1
+VerboseModules=*webrtc*=1,*=-3
 ```
+In this example, VerboseModules will show verbose level 1 webrtc logs and will filter out all other modules.

 ## 5. Before Running
 Make sure that you have created appropriate directories for the KandyDistant log and the browser cache.
 These values should match your configuration of the Citrix `Modules` file.